-- Weight – Nothing over a 100 pounds!
-I’m just kidding, but seriously, I’ll keep em as a light as possible ;).
+- Weight – Nothing over 100 pounds!
+I’m just kidding, but seriously, I’ll keep them as light as possible ;).

 - Look – Only the most stylish.

-Price: This is definitely not the most expensive guinea pig cage you could buy and coming in at $170 with free shipping, it is pretty reasonably priced for what you get.
+Price: This is definitely not the most expensive guinea pig cage you could buy but it is pretty reasonably priced for what you get.

 Material – So this is something that really sells this cage for me and makes it a clear winner as far as my recommendations go.
 Constructed using premium natural fir wood and painted with eco-friendly waterproof non-toxic varnish, you can leave this cage outside with minimal damage and no risk of your guinea pig ingesting toxic chemicals.
-The paint provides a much needed extra layer of waterproof and anti-corrosion material as well as a level of uv protection.
-Obviously over time, the elements will take its toll on the cage, but this guinea pig house will more than likely outlive your guinea pig.
+The paint provides a much-needed extra layer of waterproof and anti-corrosion material as well as a level of UV protection.
+Obviously, over time, the elements will take their toll on the cage, but this guinea pig house will more than likely outlive your guinea pig.

 Weight – Okay, 48 pounds is not light, I’ll admit it.
 But in the grand scheme of guinea pig cages for two, this is actually pretty light.
 Just make sure you assemble this cage close to where you want it to stay (less moving it around that way.

-Look – It just has that nice natural finish and look that I love.
-It allows the cage to blend into its’ environment very nicely and helps it become part of its surrounding environment.
+Look – It just has that nice natural finish and looks that I love.
+It allows the cage to blend into its’ environment very nice and helps it become part of its surrounding environment.

-On top of this, there are actually two removable trays on the bottom of the cage that make cleaning the just that much easier.
+On top of this, there are actually two removable trays on the bottom of the cage that makes cleaning just that much easier.

 If you are interested in an article about cage cleaning techniques, check it out here!

-Material: Unlike fir pine, this cage is made using solid pine wood which contributes to much sturdier and ridged structure within the cage.
-The wood has been treated with an anti fungal coating which is great for the life span of the product but not the best for your guinea pig.
-There is slight waterproofing on the roof due to the asphalt coating but I would still recommend keeping the cage under cover if you live in a particularly raining area.
+Material: Unlike fir pine, this cage is made using solid pine wood which contributes to a much sturdier and ridged structure within the cage.
+The wood has been treated with an anti-fungal coating which is great for the life span of the product but not the best for your guinea pig.
+There is slight waterproofing on the roof due to the asphalt coating but I would still recommend keeping the cage undercover if you live in a particularly rainy area.

 Look: The cage does come in a natural pine look, similar to my previous two recommendations as well as some other nice coatings.
 So my example is certainly not the be all end all option.

 What I like about this cage is that it allows your guinea pig to have contact with the actual earth and ground.
-This allows you to A) save money on guinea pig bedding (check out my bedding article here) and B) save time on an otherwise pretty labour intensive task.
+This allows you to A) save money on guinea pig bedding (check out my bedding article here) and B) save time on an otherwise pretty labor-intensive task.

-Price: This cage is right in the mid range in regards to pricing coming in at around $140.
+Price: This cage is right in the mid-range in regards to pricing.
 They do offer a payment plan if this is a bit too much upfront money, so keep that in mind 🙂

 Look: Not the ugliest guinea pig cage for two and not the prettiest.
 In my mind, this would suit someone who is looking at placing the cage a bit more out of the way and where the design isn’t a huge factor in their purchase decision

-This is my favourite cage by Petsfit, just due to its unique look.
-I love the little flower pots on the outside, and this is obviously customisable.
-The asphalt roof is also a definite plus just in terms of weather proofing.
+This is my favorite cage by Petsfit, just due to its unique look.
+I love the little flower pots on the outside, and this is obviously customizable.
+The asphalt roof is also a definite plus just in terms of weatherproofing.

 Material: You probably can’t tell, but the cage is made using treated cedar.
-In my opinion, treated cedar or any treated wood for that matter isn’t the best option just in case you guinea pig ends up chewing the wood.
-However if you notice that you guinea pigs have not been the chewy type or if you provide them with some chew toys, this shouldn’t be an issue.
-The paint is a water based solution as well which is safer than any chemical or oil based paints.
+In my opinion, treated cedar or any treated wood for that matter isn’t the best option just in case your guinea pig ends up chewing the wood.
+However, if you notice that your guinea pigs have not been the chewy type or if you provide them with some chew toys, this shouldn’t be an issue.
+The paint is a water-based solution as well which is safer than any chemical or oil-based paints.

-Look: Once again, its pretty unique and cool looking with a degree of customisability as well.
+Look: Once again, it’s pretty unique and cool looking with a degree of customizability as well.
 This is where that extra price increase comes into play.

 Price: This is actually the cheapest cage I have recommended.
-Sitting at about $130, you are getting some pretty good value for money, minus all the bells and whistles a more expensive cage may offer.
+You are getting some pretty good value for money, minus all the bells and whistles a more expensive cage may offer.

-Material: The wood used in the cage is Cedar that has been coated with a water based paint (better for you guinea pigs).
+Material: The wood used in the cage is Cedar that has been coated with water-based paint (better for your guinea pigs).
 There is metal wiring on the outside (as you can see… DUH 😉 ) which won’t be a problem in regards to chewing.

-These guys also offer a nice 30 day warranty as well.
-So if there are any initial leaks or problems, just send the cage back an you will get you money refunded.
+These guys also offer a nice 30-day warranty as well.
+So if there are any initial leaks or problems, just send the cage back and you will get your money refunded.